 - 1. Gratuities (tips) paid to lodging/hotel staff are not an allowable lodging expense and are not reimbursable.
 See Section VIII.A. - 2.
-If the traveler was not financially responsible for the payment of the lodging, no reimbursement will be paid.
-If sharing a room, one traveler is responsible for requesting reimbursement and all claims will be held until all travelers submit confirming the expense is claimed by the payee of the room only. - 3.
-If the traveler is accompanied by a non-employee or person not traveling on court business, the Court will only reimburse the cost of single room occupancy.
+If the traveler is accompanied by a non-employee or person not traveling on court business, the Court will only reimburse the cost of single room occupancy. - 3.
+Costs incurred because of cancellations or no-shows will not be paid by the Court unless the Court is responsible for the cancellation.

-- 4. Costs incurred because of cancellations or no-shows will not be paid by the Court unless the Court is responsible for the cancellation. - 5.
-Charges for in-room movies, hotel facilities such as the exercise room, etc., are not reimbursable.
+4. Charges for in-room movies, hotel facilities such as the exercise room, etc., are not reimbursable.